FunmiAkitoye/portfolio-builder/README.md

 - [JavaScript]

  ## Purpose
- The purpose of this project was to practice web development skills and build a functional portfolio project that can be used to present personal or professional work.
+This project was built to practice developing functional web tools and to create a system that helps users organize and present their personal projects effectively.

  ## Author
  Jesutofunmi Akitoye
  BSc Computer Science Student